torvalds/linux/Documentation/media/uapi/v4l/vidioc-g-edid.rst

 :ref:`VIDIOC_G_EDID <VIDIOC_G_EDID>` is called, then the driver will set ``blocks`` to the total number of available EDID blocks and it will return 0 without copying any data.
 This is an easy way to discover how many EDID blocks there are.

-Note that if there are no EDID blocks available at all, then the driver will set ``blocks`` to 0 and it returns 0.
+.. note:: If there are no EDID blocks available at all, then the driver will set ``blocks`` to 0 and it returns 0.

 To set the EDID blocks of a receiver the application has to fill in the ``pad``, ``blocks`` and ``edid`` fields, set ``start_block`` to 0 and